uzh-bf/klicker-uzh/cypress/cypress-testing-documentation.md

 #### Conclusion

 All tests run consistently in headless mode, with Electron running the tests much faster than Chrome.
 Firefox still doesn't work, problem for later.
-Videos provided by Cypress for every failed test are very useful and a huge plus.
+Videos provided by Cypress for every test suite are very useful and a huge plus.

+## Update to Cypress version 12

+Originally this broke the tests, but in order to be able to visit multiple websites in one test version 12 is necessary (cy.origin() command).
+After updating and running all tests multiple times the issue with this version could not be recreated.
+Everything runs smoothly (not a single test failed in all runs) in headless mode on Chrome and Electron as well as in the Desktop app.

+## TODO:Test 9 needs to be validated and extensively checked.
+Also all tests should be run with npm start for speed comparison.